Shared appreciation mortgage: In affordable housing (subsidized home ownership)

 Shared appreciation clauses are also used by non-profits and local governmental agencies.
 These shared appreciation loans are structured as second mortgages, but are considered "silent" in that borrowers make no payments until they sell the home (or, in some cases, refinance the first mortgage).
 At the time of sale or refinance, the family is required to repay the full amount of the loan plus a portion of the home price appreciation.
 In this way, the amount returned to the subsidizing entity is based on increases in home prices, which helps to preserve the "buying power" of public subsidies.

 One common approach to designing shared appreciation loan programs is to base the share of appreciation payable upon sale of the home on the share of the original purchase price that was subsidized.

 For example, if a family received a $50,000 subsidy to buy a $250,000 home, the family would be required to give the community 20 percent ($50,000 divided by $250,000) of any home price appreciation at the time of sale, in addition to repaying the initial $50,000.

 Additional limitations on the shared appreciation can be placed, such as a usury limitation of a maximum of 6% effective interest on the money lent, as is the case in the down payment assistance offered by the City of Seattle.

+Fintech and crypto-collateralized models

+In the 2020s, the shared appreciation model saw a resurgence through fintech platforms offering "crypto-collateralized" equity extraction.
+In these arrangements, homeowners receive capital to invest in digital assets in exchange for a percentage of the home's future appreciation, rather than making monthly interest payments.
+Following guidance from the Federal Housing Finance Agency in 2025 regarding the inclusion of cryptocurrency in wealth assessments, companies such as Sovana, Milo, and Horizon began offering shared equity products specifically designed to allow homeowners to leverage real estate equity to purchase Bitcoin and other digital assets.